Antonyeaster/deathly-wise-wizards/README.md

 * Using a colour contrast that is easy to see

 I also used [Wave - Web accessibility evaluation tools](https://wave.webaim.org/) to make sure I had no errors regarding colour contrast and aria labels.

+### Future Implementations

+In the future I would like to add the following features:

+* Add a score cap of 10 with winning/losing modals
+* Add a enter a username and use it to replace (player score)
+* Add an option for themed sound effects and background music

 ## **Technologies Used**